tobiasschuerg/InfluxDB-Client-for-Arduino/README.md

 Complete source code is available in [BasicWrite example](examples/BasicWrite/BasicWrite.ino)

 ## Connecting to InfluxDB Cloud 2
-Instead of setting up local InfluxDB 2 server, it is possible to quickly [start with InfluxDB Cloud 2](https://v2.docs.influxdata.com/v2.0/cloud/get-started/) with [Free Plan](https://v2.docs.influxdata.com/v2.0/cloud/pricing-plans/#free-plan).
+Instead of setting up a local InfluxDB 2 server, it is possible to quickly [start with InfluxDB Cloud 2](https://v2.docs.influxdata.com/v2.0/cloud/get-started/) with a [Free Plan](https://v2.docs.influxdata.com/v2.0/cloud/pricing-plans/#free-plan).

-Connecting Arduino client to InfuxDB Cloud server requires few additional steps.
+Connecting an Arduino client to InfuxDB Cloud server requires a few additional steps.
 InfluxDBCloud uses secure communication (https) and we need to tell the client to trust this connection.
-Connection parameters are almost the same as above, the only difference is that server URL now points to the InfluxDB Cloud 2, where you've got after you've finished creating InfluxDB Cloud 2 subscription.
-You will find correct server URL in  `InfluxDB UI -> Load Data -> Client Libraries`.
+Connection parameters are almost the same as above, the only difference is that server URL now points to the InfluxDB Cloud 2, you set up after you've finished creating an InfluxDB Cloud 2 subscription.
+You will find the correct server URL in  `InfluxDB UI -> Load Data -> Client Libraries`.
 ```cpp
 //Include also InfluxClould 2 CA certificate
 #include <InfluxDbCloud.h>